Details

-The Quantum and Nanotechnology Internship MS in Physics focuses on building experimental skills needed for the rapidly growing quantum industry and its adjacent Nanotechnology industries (MEMS/NEMS, Integrated Photonics, Microwave Devices).
+The Applied Physics Master’s in Quantum and Nanotechnology aims to build experimental skills needed for the rapidly growing quantum industry and its adjacent Nanotechnology industries (MEMS/NEMS, Integrated Photonics, Microwave Devices).

 We believe graduate education should equip you with the skills that allow you to excel in your career: technical expertise, hands-on experience and professional skills (including communication, leadership, and teamwork).
 Students gain these skills through focused coursework and labs, integrated professional development, and a nine-month paid internship.